CosmWasm/book/src/basics/good-practices.md

 There is one additional change in this file - in `crate-type` I added "rlib". "cdylib" crates cannot be used as typical Rust dependencies.
 As a consequence, it is impossible to create examples for such crates.

-Now go back to `src/msg.rs` and add new derive for all messages:
+Now go back to `src/msg.rs` and add a new derive for all messages:

 ```rust,noplayground
 # use cosmwasm_std::Addr;